About IJ4EU

 What do the publication requirements mean?
 Where should my investigation be published?

-Investigations should be published by at least two respected news organisations or platforms in at least two EU member states; or at least one EU member state and one EU candidate country.
+Investigations should be published by at least two respected news organisations or platforms in at least two participating *Creative Europe countries in Europe.

 For the purposes of the IJ4EU fund, a news organisation or platform shall be considered to be based in a particular country if its primary audience is located there.